Skip to main content

 After completing this unit, you’ll be able to:

-• Describe the types of models in Einstein Studio.
+• Describe the types of models available in AI Models.

 Before You Start